Students must read, understand and comply with the following requirements for the duration of their studies at the Institution:

 b. complete their course within the time specified on their Confirmation of Enrolment (COE), unless an extension has been granted according to the Extension of Course Duration Procedures;

-c. enrol in a fulltime load in each study period unless otherwise approved by the Institution, according to the Change of Study Load Procedures;
+c. enrol in a fulltime load in each study period unless otherwise approved by the Institution, according to the Academic Progression Procedures and Change of Study Load Procedures;

 d. notify the Institution within seven days of a change in contact details;